TrinhLab/github-views-monitor/README.md

 # Usage monitor

 Monitor views of software distributed through Github.
-The metric is views (individuals visiting the repository page) which takes into account unique individuals.
+Views corresponds to the individuals visiting the repository page, and takes into account unique individuals.
-Currently the total number of downloads cannot be monitored.
-Only release download and clones, but not zip downloads.
+The total number of downloads would also be interesting, but currently that cannot be monitored.
+Only release download and clones can be recorded, but not zip downloads.

 The data is stored in a table named data.tsv with the following headers:
 - repo_name: Name of repository